 Let me know if these would be interesting to your audience.
 Looking forward to hearing from you!

-Your guest post is going to help your reach an entirely new audience and position yourself as an authority in front of them.
-You want to provide so much value that they can't help but go and check you out.
+Your guest post is going to help your reach an entirely new audience and position yourself as an authority.

 Be a guest on a podcast

 If there are any popular podcasts within your niche, reach out to the hosts and ask if they’d be interested in an interview.
-You can use the same email template I shared above for the guest posting option (and use the same pro-tips!).
+You can use the same email template shared above for the guest posting option (and use the same pro-tips).

 To drive sales, make sure to let your audience know what exactly it is that your offer when you’re introducing yourself and at the end of your presentation direct your audience there.